hrefjeff/sf/_posts/2024-11-28-sf6-getting-better.md

   * How can I optimize my damage?
   * How did I get into the bad situation in the first place?

-### <a name="head5"></a>5.
-Search for replays
+### <a name="head5"></a>Step 5.
+FAT & Ultimate Frame Data

-The reality is there's always someone out there better than you.
-When I started out with SF6 I would search for all the godlike players in the game and try to learn from them.
-What I ended up finding out myself is that I improved the most when I started viewing replays of someone who is a little bit or moderately more skilled relative to where I was.
-When I would watch replays of high level players (Grand masters and above when I was a rookie/bronze player), they would make decisions and movements that were completely out of context to me.
-I couldn't follow their rationale.
-However, when I started watching replays from a player that was slightly/moderately more skilled than I was I would be able to recognize the flow of situtations.
-It started becoming a conversation of "Oh snap, I see what he did there.
-That's smart."
-Or "Oh they dun goofed.
-Let's see what play they make to recover."
-The key to this step is to be honest with yourself and recognize where your current skill level is and then work your way up to higher skill levels.
+The holy bible of street fighter: FAT!
+(Frame Assistant Tool).
+This app is easy to use and has a lot of features beyond frame data including character combos, move lists, and statistics.
+Be sure to download the <a href="fullmeter.com/fatonline" target="_blank">Frame Assistant Tool here</a>.

-If I'm having trouble developing a strategy against a certain character or generally struggling with a match up, I get my ass on Youtube!!
-Open up youtube and use this search term: "Street fighter 6 _**insert your character name here**_ vs _**insert other character name here**_.
-There are plenty of people who are eager to upload highlights of them bodying other characters that you can learn from.
-Also, CFN has this cool search feature in game where you can filter replays by character and league points.
-It's super helpful and wish I had known about it sooner.
+<a href="https://ultimateframedata.com/sf6/" target="_blank">Ultimate Frame Data</a> is another tool that you should be familiar with when playing SF6.
+All moves in the game consist of <a href="https://glossary.infil.net/?t=Hitbox" target="_blank">hitboxes</a> and <a href="https://glossary.infil.net/?t=Hurtbox" target="_blank">hurtboxes</a>.
+Get familiar with them and abuse the moves that have hitboxes that extend past the hurtboxes!

 ### <a name="head6"></a>6.
 Find a favorite to learn from

 Until we are winning premiere and major tournmanets there is always someone better than you and out-hussling you.
 Learn a lesson from them.
 I, myself, subscribe to a bunch of people and join their twitch streams/discord chats all the time.
 It's good practice to view the ways of the world and get an outside perspective.
-This gets into the social aspect of the game where I describe later.

 ### <a name="head7"></a>7.
 Muscle memory drills